-Unit 6: Evolution
+Unit 6: Evolution 7hrs

-- Brief description about origin of life. - Definition and Pattern of organic evolution - Morphological and anatomical, palaeontological, and biochemical evidences. - Description of : Lamarckism, Darwinism and Neo-Darwinism (modern synthetic theory of evolution) With examples. - Summarize the evolution of modern man starting from human ancestors Dryopithecus.
+- Brief description about the origin of life. - Definition and Pattern of organic evolution - Morphological and anatomical, palaeontological, and biochemical evidences. - Description of : Lamarckism, Darwinism and Neo-Darwinism (modern synthetic theory of evolution) With examples. - Summarize the evolution of modern man starting from human ancestors Dryopithecus.

-Unit 7: Human health disorders
+Unit 7: Wildlife conservation